 13. Ride the Carousel at Seaside Carousel Mall

 Address: 300 Broadway St, Seaside, OR 97138

 Built from the old Bungalow Dance Hall, Seaside Carousel Mall is a hotspot for locals and tourists alike.
-It is a quaint mall that is small, but with plenty of fun things to do.
-Ten shops, two restaurants, and four activities call Seaside Carousel Mall home.
+It is a small quaint mall with plenty of fun things to do.
+Ten shops, two restaurants, and four activities are called Seaside Carousel Mall home.

-Your restaurant options are New Asian Garden Cuisine (which offers more than 175 menu items) and Caffe Latte (a coffee shop and small bakery, which also doubles as a gift store).
+Your restaurant options are New Asian Garden Cuisine (which offers more than 175 menu items) and Caffe Latte (a coffee shop and small bakery doubling as a gift store).

-Activities include laser tag and an arcade, a shark ride, and the famous carousel ride.
-This carousel ride is exceptionally well-maintained with vibrant colors, and several animals (a cat, bear, seahorse rabbit, deer, giraffe, pig, ostrich, and several horses).
+Activities include laser tag, an arcade, a shark ride, and a famous carousel ride.
+This carousel ride is exceptionally well-maintained with lively colors and several animals (a cat, bear, seahorse rabbit, deer, giraffe, pig, ostrich, and several horses).
 These animals are reproductions of the originals at the San Francisco Carousel Museum.
 As you can imagine, this is a very family-friendly place to explore and enjoy.